ptdbrain/AdverTest/test_agent.md

 Adding some more text to test the automatic logging hook via agy CLI.
 Hooks are awesome!
 Updated by AI agent to test git push.
+Modified again by Antigravity to test the flow.